csdalab/csdalab.github.io/team/nitul.md

 ### Short description of your current research project:

-Working on forecasting the cherry blossom day of year.
+Working on predictive models using regressions and LSTM.